 The Corps sent letters to the Confederated Tribes of the Colville Reservation, the CTUIR, the Confederated Tribes and Bands of the Yakama Reservation, and the Nez Perce Tribe on March 6, 2017, requesting scoping comments regarding the proposed MP update.
-The letters also offered Government to Government consultation on the MP update with the Tribes throughout this process.
+The letters also offered Government to Government consultation.
+Coordination on the MP update continues with the Tribes throughout this process.

 On June 5, 2018, the Corps sent letters to the Confederated Tribes of the Colville Reservation, the CTUIR, the Confederated Tribes and Bands of the Yakama Reservation, and the Nez Perce Tribe requesting review and comment on the Draft MP, FONSI and EA.
-The letters also offered Government to Government consultation with the Tribes throughout this process.